“Tell me and I forget, teach me and I may remember, involve me and I learn.

 Requirements

-No prior Photoshop experience is assumed, but some knowledge of Lightroom Classic is required.
+No previous experience with Photoshop is assumed, but some knowledge of Lightroom Classic is required.

 The latest versions of Lightroom Classic and Photoshop, as part of the Adobe Creative Cloud, will be used in the program.
 However, almost everything covered in the course should work the same way in older versions.
 Please ensure you are using Lightroom Classic and not other versions of Lightroom, as they are different software programs.